Seat Arona review

 As a whole, the interior feels well screwed together and is a step up in quality compared with older versions.
 Even so, it still doesn’t quite live up to the best small SUVs in this respect, namely the Audi Q2, the Mazda CX-30 and the Lexus LBX

-"The Arona's air-conditioning controls are quite low down, but I found them easy to use.
-Visibility is good by class standards, plus you get rear parking sensors." – Neil Winn, Deputy Reviews Editor
+“The Arona's air-conditioning controls are positioned quite low down, but this isn't a major problem; they're so simple that I found I didn't actually need to look at them to use them.” – Neil Winn, Deputy Reviews Editor

 Passenger & boot space